Social-merit/DynamicDet/README.md

 Implementation of a papar DynamicDet: A Unified Dynamic Architecture for Object Detection

-By: Monye Babatunde
+By: Monye Babatunde.
-subject: Computer vision
+subject: Computer vision.

 Here is a concise:
 The paper proposes DynamicDet, a novel dynamic neural network framework for efficient and accurate object detection.
 The key ideas are: